 This YNAB review is meant to answer that question.
-I’ll first list my 10 favorite features, then my 1 downside of YNAB.
+I’ll first list our 10 favorite features, then the 2 cons (which are barely cons) of YNAB.

 YNAB offers you the option of securely connecting to any type of account or you can enter your spending manually.
-I use a debit card which is connected to our joint checking account at a local bank.
-My husband has a credit card.
-Both are tied to our budget in YNAB.
+It’s easiest with a debit card, but my husband and I both use credit cards on the same credit card account.
+Both our bank account (debit/ checks/ cash) and our credit card accounts are tied to our budget in YNAB.

-Every few days, I login online, click “import,” and categorize all the transactions into various budget categories.
+Every 5-10 days, I login online, click “import,” and categorize all the transactions into various budget categories.
 (If you want to know why you should track your spending, read this.)

 If you prefer to enter your spending manually, I recommend getting professional help because no one should willingly submit themselves to such pain when an automated option is readily & inexpensively available.
 And this coming from a former die-hard-manual-transaction-enterer.